tsering10/Project_Beer/README.md

 # Project_Beer

-Project beer is a simple flask web application in which different informations on beer and its breweries are displayed.
-Data on beer is extracted from BreweryDB API(https://www.brewerydb.com/developers/docs) and then cleaned and integrated into postgresql.
-Python libraries such as plotly and folium are used for data visualization.
+Project beer <<In beer we trust>>  is a simple Flask web application in which different pieces of information on beer and its breweries are displayed.
+Data on beer is extracted from the BreweryDB API (https://www.brewerydb.com/developers/docs) and then cleaned and integrated into PostgreSQL.
+Python libraries such as Plotly and Folium are used for data visualization.

 # Installation